PhasesResearchLab/AMMap/README.md

 AMMap utilizes the newly developed [nimplex](https://github.com/amkrajewski/nimplex/tree/main), a high-performance Nim library for generation of simplex grids to describe the complex space that represents the design space possible for alloys made with additive manufacturing.

 `AMMap` uses several different CALPHAD based methods out-of-the-box.
 These include thermodynamic equlibrium calculations, [Scheil-Gulliver solidification](https://en.wikipedia.org/wiki/Scheil_equation), and 5 different models for predicting cracking susceptibility.
+These methods are discussed in the publication [Design methodology for functionally graded materials: Framework for considering cracking](https://doi.org/10.1016/j.addma.2023.103672)

 These methods can then be considered to find optimal paths in the space using any python compatible path tool.